Green Bay Packers Sign Kyle Fuller To Offer Sheet, Chicago Bears Are Expected To Match

 — Ian Rapoport (@RapSheet) March 16, 2018

-Not only did Kyle Fuller convince the Bears around that he is a good cornerback, it was obvious that the Packers believed the same thing.
-If the Packers were not sincere with their interest in Kyle Fuller they would not have taken a risk and made him an offer.
+Not only did Kyle Fuller convince the Bears that he is a good cornerback, it was obvious that the Packers believed the same thing.
+If the Packers were not sincere with their interest in Kyle Fuller, they would not have taken a risk and made him an offer.

 There was some skepticism regarding the Packers going after Kyle Fuller.
 A contingent of NFL observers believed that the Packers were attempting to force the Bears to eat up a chunk of their remaining cap flexibility on Fuller.